cmer/ultimate_turbo_modal-rails/README.md

 ### `footer_divider`, default: `true`

 Whether to display a divider above the footer.
 The divider will not appear if no footer was specified.

+### `allowed_click_outside_selector`, default: `nil`

+A string of CSS selectors that can be clicked outside of the modal without dismissing the modal.
+Useful for elements such as datepickers.

 ### Example usage with options